 The recruitment process is done independently of the institution by the Government of Mizoram through the Higher and Technical Department.
 The institution however, may be represented by senior faculty as expert, and the principal is part of the interview panel.
-In addition, in the pursuit of the well-being and proper functioning of the institution, the head of the institution may send request to fill-up vacant post from time to time.
+In addition, in the pursuit of the well-being and proper functioning of the institution, the head of the institution may send request to fill-up vacant post from time to time The Commerce Department of the college interacts annually with existing industries and business houses.
+The Economics Department has also collaborated at various times in field work and seminar with the Horticulture Department, the Forest Department, CMERI-CDAR Post Harvest Processing and Research Centre of the Government of Mizoram.